Bring Cooking Classes to your Classroom

 Choosing Mushrooms

 Select those of us which are dry, firm and clean.
-Shape and colour should be characteristic of variety.
+Shape and colour should be characteristic of the variety.
 Avoid any that are slimy, withered or damaged.

 How to Keep Mushrooms